-The new terminal will feature a 5,700ft² pre-security concession area, 16,940ft² of US departures concession and lounge space, 1,080ft² of arrivals duty-free area and 20,850ft² of international departures concession and lounge space.
+The new terminal will feature a 5,700ft² pre-security concession area, 16,940ft² of US departures concession and lounge space, 1,080ft² of arrivals duty-free area, and 20,850ft² of international departures concession and lounge space.

 Six new jet bridges, which will be expanded up to 11 in future, will provide improved accessibility for elderly and passengers with reduced mobility.
 Six immigration e-gates and six screening lanes will be added for efficient processing, while enclosed passenger boarding bridges will improve accessibility.

-In addition, 17 common-use automated kiosks and 31 common-use counters will be provided for additional convenience.
+Further, 17 common-use automated kiosks and 31 common-use counters will be provided for additional convenience.